cbornet/IT-Blog/SRE/prometheus_mobile_website.md

 Monitoring the technological system in production is only the beginning of the process, we set out to instrument our CI/CD pipeline in order to follow our code quality, build queue, and tests runs as changes were coming through.
 We even wrote a custom exporter for business metrics (orders, transformation rates and the like) so that we could correlate a change with a business impact.

 In the end we were able to roll out parts after parts of the mobile website into the hands of our customers, reacting quickly when incidents arose and we passed with success the Black Friday rush (biggest day of the year).
 All those metrics helped us deliver with confidence and make the new mobile site project a success as it now drives 40% of the company revenue.
-And yes, we also monitor this value via Prometheus :wink:.
+And yes, we also monitor this value via Prometheus 😉.

 ## Scaling Prometheus